Spotlight Not Working on macOS Sonoma? Reindex It to Fix

 Method 3.
 Reindex Spotlight with BuhoCleaner: The Easiest Way

 If you find the above two methods difficult, consider using BuhoCleaner, a convenient tool that allows you to rebuild the Spotlight index with a single click.

 - Download and install BuhoCleaner on your Mac.

 - Launch it and click the Toolkit in the sidebar.

-Hopefully, your Spotlight search is now working well on macOS Monterey.
-If not, try restarting or updating your Mac to see if the problem is resolved.
+We hope your Spotlight search is now working correctly.
+If not, consider restarting or updating your Mac.

 By the way, BuhoCleaner offers many more features for you to explore.
 Feel free to give it a try!

 Content-making editor, with sharp eyes on macOS and iOS updates, sharing the latest related issues.